bobpskier/aws-qnabot-chatgpt-plugin/README.md

 2) Create a stack with new resources
 3) Specify the S3 url as https://tioth-chatgpt-plugin-resources-us-east-1.s3.us-east-1.amazonaws.com/primary.yaml and click on next
 4) Give your stack a name such as "qnabot-chatgpt-plugin"
-5) Provide your OpenaiApiKey.
-If you don't have an openai account or key visit https://chat.openai.com/auth/login and setup your account
 6) Change the model to an available chatgpt model if you want to use something other than 'gpt-3.5-turbo'
 7) Change the MessageCacheExpirationInHours if needed.
-This is the length that a users prior messages will be mainttained and sent to chatgpt as context for the current message
+This is the length that a users prior messages will be maintained and sent to chatgpt as context for the current message
 8) Click on next and finish launching the new stack
+9) After the Stack finishes deployment open the AWS Secrets Manager console and open the secret QNA-chatgpt-openai-api-key
+10) Set the secret value to your OpenaiApiKey.
+If you don't have an openai account or key visit https://chat.openai.com/auth/login and setup your account
 9) Download the file https://tioth-chatgpt-plugin-resources-us-east-1.s3.us-east-1.amazonaws.com/chatgpt-plugin-qna.json
 10) Import this file to QnABot using the Designer UI.
 11) Modify the questions as needed.